 - Use forums, message boards and online discussion groups to hear other people’s experiences firsthand.
 Online communities form around common areas of interest where LASIK can make a difference to people’s lives—from parents to outdoor enthusiasts and even pilots.
 This is a great avenue for finding people who share your interests and hearing about their experiences with the procedure.
 Many people including bloggers, vloggers and Snapchatters often report on their LASIK experiences.
 Some are simply interested in sharing their personal journey, some are sponsored.
-Don’t discount the experiences of those that have been compensated by the, the FTC requires bloggers disclose their financial relationships.
+Don’t discount the experiences of those that have been compensated by the sponsor, the FTC requires bloggers disclose their financial relationships.
 But, regardless of whether the posts are sponsored or not, these genuine first-person accounts can be very valuable.

 - If you’re curious about how the surgery is performed, you can check out surgery videos on YouTube or Vimeo and many surgeons post procedure videos on their sites.
 These videos can be very instructive—but if you are at all squeamish you may not find it comforting to watch any type of surgery.

 - You can find out the cost of LASIK online as many LASIK centers advertise special deals, but you should use this as a general guide.
 You should expect to pay more for a highly-skilled surgeon who is experienced in performing LASIK and uses the latest technologies.
 Remember, getting a great deal should not be the deciding factor for any surgical procedure.
 It’s much more important that you select a surgeon who you trust and have a good rapport with.